adlnet/xAPI-Spec/xAPI.md

 <a href="#verb-lists-and-repositories">As with Verbs</a>, we recommend
 that Activity Providers look for and use established, widely adopted identifiers for all types of URI identifier other than Activity id.
-Where an identifier already exists, the Activity Provider:

-* SHOULD use the corresponding existing identifier;
-* MAY create and use their own Verbs where a suitable identifier does not already exist.

 <a name="rtcom"/>